vivekjuneja/vivekjuneja.github.io/_posts/2016-08-29-arm-cloud-cluster.md

 ![placeholder](https://www.raspberrypi.org/magpi/wp-content/uploads/2016/02/IMG_40901.jpg
  "Raspberry Pi")

-<a href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">RPi 3 offers</a>: 64 bit Quad-core ARMv8 CPU, 1.2 Ghz and 1 GB RAM
+<a target="_blank" href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">RPi 3 offers</a>: 64 bit Quad-core ARMv8 CPU, 1.2 Ghz and 1 GB RAM

 ![placeholder](http://static.techspot.com/images2/news/ts3_thumbs/2015/12/2015-12-09-ts3_thumbs-9bb.jpg
  "Pine64")

-<a href="https://www.pine64.com/faq-pine-64#toggle-id-4">Pine64 offers</a>: 64 bit Quad-core Cortex A53 CPU 1.2 Ghz and 2 GB RAM
+<a target="_blank" href="https://www.pine64.com/faq-pine-64#toggle-id-4">Pine64 offers</a>: 64 bit Quad-core Cortex A53 CPU 1.2 Ghz and 2 GB RAM

 In total, we have over 16-core CPU and 7 GB RAM in this cluster.

 ![placeholder](https://dl.dropboxusercontent.com/s/xanyjw303p68r55/ARMCluster-Page11.jpeg?dl=0
  "cluster config")

-I installed the <a href="http://blog.hypriot.com/downloads/">Hypriot Docker Debian package</a> for Raspberry Pi on the Raspbian operating system.
-Alternatively, one can use the <a href="http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/">Hypriot OS</a> to install a working image having Docker installed and configured on the RPi device.
+I installed the <a target="_blank" href="http://blog.hypriot.com/downloads/">Hypriot Docker Debian package</a> for Raspberry Pi on the Raspbian operating system.
+Alternatively, one can use the <a target="_blank" href="http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/">Hypriot OS</a> to install a working image having Docker installed and configured on the RPi device.

 We use Docker Swarm to manage the cluster.
 We use the Raspberry Pi to run the Docker Swarm Manager.
 For the Swarm cluster, we will use Consul as the Service Discovery backend.
 The following command starts the consul server in bootstrap mode, meaning it will not work as cluster.
 This is good only for development use, and not recommended for Production.